+You’ve probably experienced that there isn’t always just one single reason behind outbursts of anger.
 Feeling angry is a normal, universal human experience.
 How we express our anger varies across individuals and societies.
-We learn our individual expression of anger in our family, school, workplace and the larger society.
+We learn our individual expression of anger in our family, school, workplace, and the larger society.
 When our expression of anger is above average levels, anger management in Dubai will help get it under control.

 Reasons for anger management

-Another critical point for you to have in mind is that everyone in the angry person’s environment is affected by someone’s angry outbursts.
-In the workplace for example, co-workers lose self-esteem, are less productive and suffer negative health effects.
-They call in sick more often and eventually will leave the organization.
+Another critical point for you to keep in mind is that everyone in the angry person’s environment is affected by someone’s angry outbursts.
+In the workplace, for example, co-workers lose self-esteem, are less productive, and suffer negative health effects.
+They call in sick more often and eventually will leave the organisation.
 Spouses of angry people report much lower rates of marital happiness and higher rates of anxiety and depression.
 Children growing up in families where anger is not managed well by angry individuals feel unsafe and unloved.
 This leaves psychological scars on children that take a long time to heal.
 When scarred individuals avoid therapy, this dysfunctional pattern will continue for generations.

 Anger manifests in two ways: